January 28, 2017; re-written October 15, 2019; revised January 20, 2021 (#13)

 Sankhāra Lead to Future Suffering

-- That is why it is essential first to learn Dhamma and first grasp the fact that suffering in this life can arise due to our conscious thoughts and actions.
+- That is why it is essential first to learn Dhamma and first realize that suffering in this life can arise due to our conscious thoughts and actions.
 Not only that, but that suffering CAN BE stopped from arising.

 - Once one comprehends this fact and lives accordingly, one can experience the niramisa sukha when one removes this type of suffering.